rtpHarry/Docs/docs/security/data-protection/configuration/machine-wide-policy.rst

 The supported values are:

 * EncryptionType [string] - specifies which algorithms should be used for data protection.
 This value must be "CNG-CBC", "CNG-GCM", or "Managed" and is described in more detail :ref:`below <data-protection-encryption-types>`.
 * DefaultKeyLifetime [DWORD] - specifies the lifetime for newly-generated keys.
-This value is specified in days and must be ≥ 7.
+This value is specified in days and must be |ge| 7.
 * KeyEscrowSinks [string] - specifies the types which will be used for key escrow.
 This value is a semicolon-delimited list of key escrow sinks, where each element in the list is the assembly qualified name of a type which implements IKeyEscrowSink.

 .. _data-protection-encryption-types: